ksushantonova/roadmap/README.md

 ## Roadmap

-This is my computer science study plan which i want to full complete after 3-4 month.
+This is my computer science study plan.

 ## List